The Setup tab is where you define your company.

-- RFP Invoices – if you are using the RFP accounting method, you’ll create Requests for Payment for your customers.
+- RFP Invoices – if you use the Deferred Revenue accounting method, you’ll create Requests for Payment for your customers.
 How many times each week will you ask your customers for money?

-- Delivery Invoice – a delivery invoice is part of the RFP accounting method and tracks the goods, income, inventory, and sales tax pushed to QuickBooks.
+- Delivery Invoice – a delivery invoice is part of the Deferred Revenue accounting method and tracks the goods, income, inventory, and sales tax pushed to QuickBooks.
 How many delivery invoices should your team complete each week?

 That should wrap up the work for Setup.
-Click the Settings Time button to move on to the next step of the Wizard.
+Next, click the Settings Time button to move on to the next step of the Wizard.

 Note: You won’t be able to advance to the next step until you watch the videos and set up all your company information and goals.